 Thank you for any response first of all.
 I live in a condo.
 A stray cat has found her way here.
 I am highly allergic and so therefore have never been able to appreciate cats.
 But this little one is so sweet.
 She really likes me.
 All the cat people that have come say they want her until she meets them and she growls.
 Her back goes up and she is not happy.
 Then she wraps herself around my legs.
 I have contacted all the shelters in my area and everyone is full.
 The SPCA is pretty far for me to go after work, I may not even make it there.
 Any suggestions would be appreciated.
 I have listed her in the local newspapers and on craigslist and nothing.

 Best of luck finding a home for your new friend!
 You may find that as she adjusts to your home that she may feel a bit safer, and be more welcoming to possible new owners.
-Don't be afraid to keep contacting the shelters, or even call a local vet and ask for advice on finding a home.
-Again, best of luck!

 Please phone the Vet Hospitals and tell them your problem, they may be able to help.